Wingate University Glossary of Terms

 Location: Holbrook Building on the corner of Wilson and North Camden streets.

-A celebration of all things Wingate, Homecoming happens in the fall and kicks off with Clambake at the Campus Lake that Thursday.
-Friday’s events include the Blue Carpet Gala where we recognize Sports Hall of Fame inductees and Alumni Award winners.
+A celebration of all things Wingate, Homecoming happens in the fall and kicks off on Friday with the Blue Carpet Gala where we recognize Sports Hall of Fame inductees and Alumni Award winners.
 Saturday will bring reunions, a festival, soccer, football and fireworks.

 Students are asked to sign the following pledge on all tests and work submitted: “I pledge on my honor I have neither given nor received unauthorized aid on this work, and I am unaware of any violation of the Honor Code by others.”
 The Wingate Honor Code encompasses community standards and ethical decision-making as well as plagiarism and cheating.
 New students will attend a session on the Honor Code during orientation.